What Does Postpartum Recovery Actually Look Like?

 While many changes are normal, some require attention.

-You can explore postpartum warning signs to understand when to contact your provider.
+Learn more: postpartum warning signs and when to call your provider

 - rest